Olivier-Boudeville/Ceylan-WOOPER/doc/Ceylan-WOOPER-Layer-technical-manual-english.rst

 ..
 Note:: Over the years, we slowly migrated from our custom, make-based build to integrate more closely to the OTP ecosystem (using applications, releases; then rebar3, hex).
    Only mixed results were obtained (operations were slower, more complex, more fragile, and not always suitable for "complex" builds involving parse transforms).
-   So, at least for the moment, we switched back to our custom build system (still supporting OTP conventions) and experienced no drawback.
+   So, at least for the moment, we prefer mostly relying on our custom build system (still supporting OTP conventions) and experience no drawback.

-   Maybe in the years to come another attempt will be done to fully embrace the rebar3 way.
+.. comment Maybe in the years to come another attempt will be done to fully embrace the rebar3 way.

 As discussed for `Myriad <http://myriad.esperide.org/myriad.html#otp>`_, we added the (optional) possibility of generating a WOOPER *OTP application* out of the build tree (obtained thanks to the method described in the previous section), ready to be integrated into an *(OTP) release*.
 For that we rely on `rebar3 <https://www.rebar3.org/>`_, `relx <https://github.com/erlware/relx>`_ and `hex <https://hex.pm/>`_.